DEFRA/ffc-development-guide/docs/developer-laptop-setup/install-detect-secrets.md

 ## Configuration

 A `pre-commit` configuration file should exist in every FFC git repository that contains the necessary information to run `detect-secrets`.
+See the [guide for creating FFC git repositories](../source-code.md).

 Your system will need to be configured to set up the git hooks for both currently cloned, and future cloned, FFC repositories.

 ### Currently cloned FFC git repositories